beautyisourbusiness/encodingutils/README.md

 # encodingutils
 Small utils for encoding/decoding in Cairo

-THIS FUNCTION COMPUTES THE MOST SIGNIFICANT BIT OF ANY FELT
+small_math__msb.cairo
+  This function computes the most significant bit of a felt.
 The number of steps stays around 250.
 Revision: 0.1 - 2022-04-05